lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Let us generate a block of amorphous silica (SiO2).
+    Let us first generate a block of amorphous silica (SiO2).
 To do so, we are going to replicate a building block containing 3 Si and 6 O atoms.

     The data file for the SiO atoms can be downloaded by clicking |download_SiO.data|.
     Save it in a folder called SilicaBlock.
 This data file contains the coordinates of the atoms, their masses, and